asingh-divinisoft/Database-GUI-app/README.md

 -----

 * Need to create a table for patient visits.
-Selecting the patient and clicking a button should add the patient to the queue.
+Done Selecting the patient and clicking a button should add the patient to the queue.
 Done

 * Method for modifying the queue has to be made.